The Glucose Never Lies®

 Are you an expert?

-No, but I am pretty close in two things.
+No, but I am pretty close to expert status in two things.

 Firstly, John Pemberton’s type 1 diabetes management.

-Everyone’s type 1 diabetes is unique due to genetics, physiology, lifestyle, psychology and environment.
-To think that anyone knows more about a person’s diabetes than themselves is laughable.
+Everyone’s type 1 diabetes is unique due to genetics, physiology, lifestyle, psychology, and environment.
+To think that anyone knows more about a person’s diabetes than the person does is laughable.

-Since 2008 I have checked my glucose level on average fifteen times a day.
-Over 70,000 data points providing immediate feedback on what works and what doesn’t, FOR ME!
+Since 2008, I have checked my glucose level on average fifteen times a day.
+Over 70,000 data points provide immediate feedback on what works and what doesn’t, FOR ME!

 In truth, acquiring a good underpinning knowledge of crucial disciplines helped me learn fast.
 I put the time in at university and have a raft of clinical practice under my belt: